Server Settings Frequently Asked Questions

 You can see your BTCPay version in the bottom right of the page footer when you're logged in as a server admin.

 # How can I check my BTCPay Server version via terminal?

 # What is BTCPay SSH key file?

-BTCPay SSH key, enables users to update their server or quickly change the domain name from btcpay website, the front-end.
+BTCPay SSH key, enables users to update their server or quickly change the domain name from btcpay website, via the user interface.

 # Forgot BTCPay Admin password?